ece257b/ece257b.github.io/_pages/home.md

 Students will create posters for their projects and present their progress on the last day of the class within the quarter.
 The plan is to invite industry folks to evaluate the projects and give feedback on appropriate next steps before your final project report submission.
 ## Final project report

-The final report is due on TBA.
 The report is a conference-style paper describing the project and its key contributions/findings written on the course website hosted on our servers that is available for the public.

 <!--
 We are proud members of **Wireless Communication Sensing and Networking Group (WCSNG)**.
 We believe that progress is a result of unconventional thinking and dedicated work to improve the current state of technology.
 Our research areas span modern wireless communication systems, sensor networks, and machine learning.
 Some of our impact areas are Medical Diagnosis, Telecommunications, V2X, VR/AR and Safety.